Quantum dual-path interferometry scheme for axion dark matter searches

-If the searching frequency range is lower than $1\,$GHz, $N_i$ is even larger than 10 in the real experiment~\cite{ADMX:2021nhd}.
-However, the scale of remaining correlated noise $N_{12}$ depends on the experimental devices can be suppressed much smaller than 0.5 and it can be directly measured by the cross power without an axion cavity.
-It can be explained by the thermal leakage from cryogenic HEMT at $4\,$K and induced the correlated noise between two channels of beam splitter.
-Actually, it has demonstrated that the correlated noise $N_{12}$ can be reduced and the SNR of dual-path scheme can be enhanced for the cross-power measurement if there are quantum isolators or JPAs between beam splitter and HEMT at $4\,$K \cite{Eichler2015}.
+If the search frequency range is lower than $1\,$GHz, $N_i$ is even larger than 10 in the real experiment~\cite{ADMX:2021nhd}.
+However, the scale of the remaining correlated noise $N_{12}$ depends on the experimental devices and can be suppressed to much smaller than 0.5, and it can be directly measured by the cross power without an axion cavity.
+This can be explained by the thermal leakage from the cryogenic HEMT at $4\,$K inducing correlated noise between the two channels of the beam splitter.
+Actually, it has been demonstrated that the correlated noise $N_{12}$ can be reduced and the SNR of the dual-path scheme can be enhanced for the cross-power measurement if there are quantum isolators or JPAs between the beam splitter and HEMT at $4\,$K \cite{Eichler2015}.